JackieAnxis/JackieAnxis.github.io/src/index.md

 #### 2019

-- Freshman Doctoral Student Scholarship of Zhejiang University
+- Freshmen Scholarship of Zhejiang University

 #### 2018